 In Hong Kong, there is no Withholding Tax on dividends and there are no interests that are imposed on companies, nor is their collection of social security benefits.
 Dividends from offshore companies are also not subjected to any liable tax rates, while property tax is charged at the standard rate of 15% on 80% of the rent receivable on incorporated businesses of real estate.

-As of May 24, 1996, interest income and trading profits derived from qualified debt instruments (QDI) in Hong Kong with an original maturity of less than five years are subject to a concessionary tax rate equivalent to 50% of the normal profits tax rate.
+As of May 24, 1996, interest income and trading profits derived from Qualified Debt Instruments (QDI) in Hong Kong with an original maturity of fewer than five years are subject to a concessionary tax rate equivalent to 50% of the normal profits tax rate.
 Applicable from the 2003-04 year of assessment, this concession was expanded to cover a medium-term debt instrument issued in Hong Kong on or after March 5, 2003, with a maturity of up to seven years but not less than three years.
 Interest income and trading profits derived from long-term debt instruments issued in Hong Kong on or after March 5, 2003, with a maturity of fewer than seven years are exempt from taxation.

 Hong Kong’s Taxation Compared to Those of Other Countries